fleray/local_RAG_Android_using_CBLite_VectorSearch/README.md

 On first launch, the app will:
 1. Initialize the Couchbase Lite database
 2. Load the baggage policy documents
-3. Generate embeddings for all document chunks (takes 2-5 minutes)
+3. Generate embeddings for all document chunks (highly depends on the number of documents: for 4 small docs it takes a few seconds)
 4. Store vectors in the database

 Subsequent launches will be instant as the database is already initialized.